notJyuu/datapacks/README.md

 # Datapacks
 datapacks used in the JyuuTech world
 ## some_renewable_resources:
 Spore blossoms may be offered by wandering traders (in addition to their usual trades).
-This has a 50% chance of occurring Called in the in the tick function.
+This has a 50% chance of occurring.

 Tall grass and large ferns can be obtained by breaking their bottom half with shears, breaking the top half will still drop their one block counterparts.